 Lawyers are currently helping anyone who suffered foot or toe amputation after taking Invokana file claims.

 DrugNews works only with lawyers that specialize in drug injury lawsuits, and have handled thousands of these cases.
-For more information, or to speak directly with a lawyer, contact us today.
+For more information about an Invokana commercial you have seen, or to speak directly with a lawyer, contact us today.

 FDA Drug Safety Communication.
 FDA confirms increased risk of leg and foot amputations with the diabetes medicine canagliflozin (Invokana, Invokamet, Invokamet XR).
 (May 16, 2017).
 Retrieved from https://www.fda.gov/downloads/Drugs/DrugSafety/UCM558427.pdf